Games of Nerves We Play

 So we fuss, and fuss, and then take it as our "normal" behavior, since just about everyone else is the same.
 People may actually see you as an oddball if you don't share this common trait which makes everybody feel "closer" to one another, while providing an ever ready theme for conversation.

-From the elevator bitching about weather to coffee break complaints about bosses, to just about anything imaginable - we are masters of detecting something "wrong", not realizing that we got ourselves wired by our negative feedback mechanism to seek those themes.
+From the elevator bitching about weather to coffee break complaints about bosses, to just about anything imaginable, of course, not to forget politics---we are masters of detecting something "wrong", not realizing that we got ourselves wired by our negative feedback mechanism to seek those themes.

 Try to say that "life is good", and watch those horrified and accusing looks piercing you for "spoiling the spirit of the conversation".